FunkyDe/ho-ieee/README.md

 Errors: This mod is complex, so I have implemented a system of error logging for testing purposes.
 Generally, an error will do two things, raise a message in `game.log` and increment a temp var called `NAME_error_flag`.
 These variables are useful as they can accumulate the error number, so reading the counter after a bad function call counts the number of errors.
 However, due to the nature of scripted effects, these errors cannot affect control flow efficiently.
 This means that in the case errors do occur, but their impact will propagate to anything else it interacts with.

 Tests: I have implemented a series of tests in order to verify the function of functions during development.
-If you want to examine the tests themselves, you can check out `scripted_effects/ieee_tests.txt` - each test is a scripted effect named `ieee_test_####`, which prints a short result to `game.log`.
+If you want to examine the tests themselves, you can check out `scripted_effects/ieee_tests.txt` - each test is a scripted effect named `ieee_test_#####`, which prints a short result to `game.log`.
 These tests run on game startup and generate a report in `game.log` for each test and any failures.
 Additionally, you can execute all tests at once with the scripted effect `ieee_run_tests` (in-game terminal: `e ieee_run_tests`).
 Error messages may appear in `game.log` after executing tests, but that is to be expected from testing the functions' error handlers.
+Please do note that with the addition of many tests, running all of them will be quite slow.

 Assumptions: When modding scripts try to access a variable that has not been set yet, it will read 0.
 This may raise a bit of confusion, as the script treats both the modder forgetting to set a variable/parameter and them deliberately setting a variable to 0 equivalently.
 Notes have been taken in the comments to describe the outcome for uninitialized variables, but extra care should be taken with scripted effects that handle numerical input: to_bitwise, to_float, etc. Since their inputs are meant to be numbers, leaving inputs uninitialized as 0 will proceed with no errors, warnings, or notification.
 These 0-critical inputs will be marked in comments with the line `# If no input is given, the function will use 0 in place **and return no error**` in the comments above each function.